astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 ADVISOR.
 Yes, it is time.
 So, what we are aiming to do is add a facility for type-safe, heterogeneous meta-programming to our object language, similar to MetaHaskell \citep{mainland2012explicitly}.
 This way we can manipulate the terms of a separate object language in a type-safe manner.

 STUDENT.
 Exactly.
-We'd like our object language to be a formal logic, so our language will be similar to Beluga \citep{pientka2010beluga} or VeriML
+We'd like our object language to be a formal logic, so our language will be similar to Beluga \citep{beluga-main-reference} or VeriML
 \citep{stampoulis2013veriml}.
 We'll have to be able to pattern match over the terms of the object language, too, so they are runtime entities....
 But we don't need to do all of that; let's just do a basic version for now, and I can do the rest on my own.